Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx3-naive-scaling.md

 # Irresponsibly Naive Scaling
-Now that we have the base architecture for our Lightning wallet, we're in a good position to begin our journey into Lightning transactions themselves.
+Now that we've reviewed how we can derive all of the keys we'll need to operate a Lightning channel, we're in a good position to begin our journey into Lightning transactions themselves.

-At the heart of Lightning and other scaling solutions is the concept of exchanging **"off-chain"** transactions.
-There are many ways to design an off-chain protocol, but the main theme they all have in common is that they involve exchanging data (ex: transactions) outside the scope of the bitcoin blockchain (aka **"on-chain"**).
-In the context of the Lightning Network, nodes will exchange **valid** transactions, in that they adhere to the rules of the bitcoin protocol, but the nodes choose not to publish these transactions until a later point in time.
+At the heart of Lightning is the concept of exchanging **"off-chain"** transactions.
+There are various ways to design an off-chain protocol, but the main theme they all have in common is that they involve exchanging data (ex: transactions) outside the scope of the bitcoin blockchain (aka **"on-chain"**).
+In the context of the Lightning Network, nodes will exchange **valid** bitcoin transactions, in that they adhere to the rules of the bitcoin protocol, but the nodes choose not to publish these transactions until a later point in time.

-For a simple analogy, imagine you want to make an off-chain payment to your friend.
-To do this, you can simply contruct a valid transaction and send it to them - perhaps via email or text message.
+The Lightning protocol is quite complicated, so we'll begin with a simple example.
+Imagine you want to make an "off-chain" payment to your friend.
+To do this, you can contruct a valid transaction and send it to them - perhaps via email or text message.
 After all, under the hood, a transaction is just data.

-Perhaps you do this many times, and your friend will decide to publish the transactions on-chain later - maybe when fees are lower!
+This is an off-chain transaction because it's **not** broadcasted to the bitcoin network nor mined in a block.
+If your friend trusts you, they can simply take this transaction, accept it as a valid form of payment, and wait to publish it later.

 <details>
   <summary>Click to see an example transaction!</summary>